seakhtar/nsf-sbir/pages/fastlane/form-prep-2.md

 - Indirect Costs
 - Total Direct and Indirect Costs
 - Total Cost and Small business fee
-\* _Items with a total cost exceeding $5,000 should be accompanied by pricing documentation (e.g. quote, link to online price list, prior purchase order or invoice), to be included in the budget justification.
-Do not upload quotes to the Supplementary Documents module._
+**When applicable, provide quotes, price lists etc. (same as the main budget) in the budget justification.
+Do not upload quotes to the Supplementary Documents  module.**

 ![Project Budget table displaying organizations, funds, and options to edit]({{ site.baseurl }}/assets/img/fastlane/28-ProjectBudget-Overview.jpg)